 - Notification of grant information, on-campus activities and seminars

-Non-member faculty also may have access to seed grant funding under specifically defined circumstances (see separate guidelines for seed grant and fellowship support).
+Non-member faculty also may have access to seed grant funding under specifically defined circumstances (see separate guidelines for our funding opportunities).

 Objectives of JCCC